 The original signal plot in Figure 3 shows a high-amplitude, oscillatory waveform that gradually decays over time, indicating a damped response.
 This suggests the presence of an initial strong signal that diminishes as the system stabilizes, a common characteristic in echo-prone environments before adaptive filtering is applied.
 The echoed signal plot in Figure 4 illustrates a nearly constant amplitude over the entire sample range, indicating that the echo has been effectively canceled.
-The flat response suggests that the adaptive filter has successfully mitigated the reverberations, achieving convergence and eliminating residual echo components.
+The flat response suggests that the adaptive filter has successfully mitigated the reverberations, thus achieved convergence and eliminated residual echo components.